CloudCannon/sendit-hugo-template/content/privacy/_index.md

 ---
+url: /privacy/
 title: Privacy
-hero:
+seo:
+  page_description:
+  canonical_url:
+  featured_image:
+  author_twitter_handle:
+  open_graph_type:
+  no_index: false
+content_blocks:
+  - _bookshop_name: privacy/hero
-  title: Terms & Condition
+    title: Terms & Conditions
-privacy:
-  - key: descriptive
+  - _bookshop_name: privacy/privacy
+    terms_and_conditions:
-    heading: SendIt Terms And Conditions
+      - heading: Sendit Terms And Conditions
-    texts:
+        description: >-
-      - value: "A slider is great way to display a slideshow"
+          <p>A slider is great way to display a slideshow.</p>  <p>The WordPress
-      - value: "The WordPress sites being easy to use, offers many plugins for slider.
-You could imagine slideshows in your head and make them true on the screen."
+          sites being easy to use, offers many plugins for slider.
+You could imagine slideshows in your head and make them true on the screen.</p>
-  - key: bulletpoints
-    heading: Account Information & Payments
+      - heading: Account Information & Payments
-    texts:
+        description: >-
-      - value: "The main benefit of using sliders is presenting all the contents in a visually pleasing manner."
+          <ul><li>The main benefit of using sliders is presenting all the
-      - value: "The WordPress sites being easy to use, offers many plugins for slider.
-You could imagine slideshows in your head and make them true on the screen."
+          contents in a visually pleasing manner.</li><li>The WordPress sites being easy to use, offers many plugins for slider.
+You could imagine slideshows in your head and make them true on the screen.</li></ul>
 ---